-Drones, which have had military uses in India since the late 1990s, may soon have an expanded role, delivering food, medicines and other essentials, pending government regulations.
+Drones, which have had military uses in India since the late 1990s, may soon have an expanded role, delivering food, medicines, and other essentials, pending government regulations.

-Recently, the Directorate General of Civil Aviation permitted 13 companies, including Swiggy, Zomato, Dunzo and ShopX, to conduct trials for drones beyond the visual line of sight, or BVLOS.
+Recently, the Directorate General of Civil Aviation permitted 13 companies, including Swiggy, Zomato, Dunzo, and ShopX, to conduct trials for drones beyond the visual line of sight, or BVLOS.

-These companies can conduct trials for up to six months and then submit a report to the Civil Aviation authority, which will then decide if the use of drones for e-commerce and delivery of medicines is feasible in India.
+These companies can conduct trials for up to six months and then submit a report to the Civil Aviation Authority, which will then decide if the use of drones for e-commerce and delivery of medicines is feasible in India.

 Since the late 1990s drones have been used in India for military surveillance and reconnaissance by the Defense Research and Development Organization.
-They have also been used to help locate victims of natural disasters, in 3D mapping of roadways and railway lines, helping police nab criminals, as well as for getting the best aerial shots at ostentatious Indian weddings.
+They have also been used to help locate victims of natural disasters, in the 3D mapping of roadways and railway lines, helping police nab criminals, as well as for getting the best aerial shots at ostentatious Indian weddings.

 Recently, in the United States, Amazon Prime Air was granted approval to start commercial deliveries on a trial basis.
 The Federal Aviation Authority ruling said that Amazon could use BVLOS drones to deliver packages to customers.

 In India, the Unmanned Aerial Vehicle (UAV) market is growing rapidly.
 A report by 6WResearch states that the UAV market in India is projected to have a Compound Annual Growth Rate of 18 percent from 2017 to 2023.